efemberg11/GeoModel_rmakhman/documentation/docs/fullsimlight/fullsimlight/index.md

 ## Parameters settings via Geant4 macro

 FullSimLight and in general Geant4 based simulations, need a Geant4 macro to read some input parameters.
-The default macro used by fullSimLight is called 'macro.g4' and it should  be found under the <install-path>/share/FullSimLight directory.
+The default macro used by fullSimLight is called 'macro.g4' and it should  be found under the *&lt install-path &gt/share/FullSimLight* directory.
 The macro can be edited to change some parameters, i.e the verbosity, the number of threads, or to tune the simulation.
 The most relevant macro commands are explained in what follows.

 ## Magnetic field